mynodebtc/mynode_docs/docs/bitcoin/troubleshoot.md

 This option is available on the settings page under Bitcoin (as shown above).
 It facilitates running `bitcoind` with the `-reindex-chainstate` option.
 To use the full `reindex` option, one has to use the command-line.

 Reindexing the blockchain becomes necessary when the blockchain data on HDD/SSD is corrupted, either due to disk failure or power cutoff.
-This is a time-consuming process and can take up to a day.
+This is a time-consuming process and can take several hours.

 ## Reset blockchain